digital-asset/daml/docs/source/json-api/production-setup/query-store.rst

    The template ID index is the most efficient part of query store filtering.
    In addition, contract table updates on separate template IDs do not contend (i.e. cause the reset to step #1 above), so changes to the ledger on other parts of the workflow do not affect queries on the template in question.
 2. Queries that return <10% of all active contracts for a given contract type ID and party set.
-   This maximizes the value of storing redundant copies in SQL-queryable form at all, namely, that the JSON API does not even need to consider already-stored, unmatched contracts.
+   This maximizes the value of storing redundant copies in SQL-queryable form at all, namely, that the HTTP JSON API service does not even need to consider already-stored, unmatched contracts.
 3. Queries against a slow participant.
-   If the transaction stream from your ledger API participant server is particularly slow, it may be faster to retrieve most contracts from its local database, even if JSON API gets no benefit from #2.
+   If the transaction stream from your ledger API participant server is particularly slow, it may be faster to retrieve most contracts from its local database, even if HTTP JSON API service gets no benefit from #2.
 4. Templates with low churn, i.e. most active contracts from the previous query are likely to still be active for the next query.
    If the query store is likelier to have already stored most of the contracts for that template, the update part of the process will be significantly faster and much less likely to contend.